oracle-quickstart/oci-ibm-spectrum-scale/network_shared_disk_server_model/README.md

 ## Multiple AD
 ![](../images/network_shared_disk_server_model/01a-two-AD-architecture.png)

-## IBM Spectrum Scale Data Management license
-This template assumes you already have purchased a license from IBM and have downloaded the software.
-The software needs to be stored on a server which is accessible from the servers created by this template in OCI.
-For example: you can save the software in OCI Object Storage bucket and create pre-authenticated request to use in your template.

 ## Prerequisites

+### 1. IBM Spectrum Scale Software Download
+This template is designed to work with the following editions:

+      Spectrum Scale Data Management Edition
+      Spectrum Scale Developer Edition -  Free for upto 12TB Storage Spectrum Scale Data Access Edition

+Please download the Free developer edition of Spectrum Scale software binary from [IBM website](https://www.ibm.com/sg-en/marketplace/scale-out-file-and-object-storage/purchase).
+The software needs to be stored on a server which is accessible from the file servers created by this template in OCI.
+For example: you can save the software in private secure OCI Object Storage bucket and create pre-authenticated request to use in your template.

+If you already have license for Spectrum Scale,  then you can download it from [here](https://www.ibm.com/support/fixcentral/swg/selectFixes?parent=Software%20defined%20storage&product=ibm/StorageSoftware/IBM+Spectrum+Scale&release=All&platform=Linux+64-bit,x86_64&function=all)

+### 2. OCI Terraform configuration
-First off you'll need to do some pre deploy setup.
+First off you'll need to do some pre deploy setup on your local machine to use Terraform with Oracle Cloud Infrastructure.
 That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).

 ## Clone the Terraform template